zzhbrr/zzhbrr/README.md

 - 📫 How to reach me, you can communicate with me by email, 1376447388@qq.com

 You can find me in OJs by the nickname BriMon.
-I'm active in many OJs such as Codeforces, Luogu, POJ...
+I'm active in many OJs such as Codeforces, Luogu, POJ, HDU...

 <!---
 zzhbrr/zzhbrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.